 If you are pension aged and have a second adult living with you, you could be entitled to receive a reduction in your Council Tax bill.
 To receive the discount, the adult that lives with you cannot be your partner and must be on a low income or in receipt of certain benefits.

-To claim this discount, simply tick the relevant answer to the question on our e-claim form.
+To claim this discount, simply tick the relevant answer to the question on our Self Service portal.

 If your reasons for having a second home is job-related, you may be eligible for a 50% discount.
 You may qualify for a discount if you are liable for paying Council Tax on a second furnished property, a discount will be applied to the dwelling which is not your main residence.